RobertKajnak/Python_SimpleProgressBar/README.md

     [do complicated stuff]
  ```
 *You can also run the file itself to see a short demo*
- It will look something like this:
+ It will look something like this (and it will make a sound at the end.
+It can be disabled):
 ![alt Text](https://i.imgur.com/x8VRPvv.gif)